A look at the design, market and legacy of Victorian pottery

 Minton tin-glazed majolica plaque

 He then turned his attention to the French ware of Bernard Palissy.
 As a Frenchman he was exposed to Palissy’s work at a young age.
-His studies in chemistry led to his development of brightly colored transparent high-lead content glazes that were an imitation of the Palissy ware of 15th century France.
+His studies in ceramics made him aware of the lead oxide enamel glaze experiments of Charles-Jean Avisseau who had worked in the 1840s to discover the secrets behind Bernard Palissy’s ceramics.
+Following in these footsteps his own experiments in chemistry led to his development of brightly colored transparent high-lead content glazes that were an imitation of the Palissy ware of 15th century France that he brought to Minton.
 This type of ware he called Palissy ware.
 This new glaze differed from the earlier developed majolica in that the tin-glazes used in majolica were largely opaque.

 Bernard Palissy plaque